nikolasdion/wxr2md/README.md

 ## Limitations:

 - only tested with WXR version 1.2 and a limited set of exports, so might not be compatible for all WXR files
-- `date` and `modified` is in local timezone and does not include timezone data
+- `date` and `lastmod` is in local timezone and does not include timezone data
 - blog information is not outputed anywhere (e.g. description, url, etc)
 - no option to customise the output file names and folder structures